bradweinstein/pagerduty-challenge/README.md

 ### Create an Escalation Policy using API

 To create an escalation policy you need a little information to get started.
-You need to retreieve the `USERID`, `TEAMID` and a `SERVICEID` if attaching to a service from the PagerDuty platform.
+You need to retrieve the `USERID`, `TEAMID` and a `SERVICEID` if attaching to a service from the PagerDuty platform.
 You'll find that at the end of each url when browsing elements in the PagerDuty web UI, or you can pull them down as part of a larger script.

 For this policy we are subjecting Brad-5, the newest member of the team to be the first at bat for handling problems.